 The way the software handles incoming calls is determined by parameters you define for X.25 server and X.29 server module destinations.
-The PSI software uses X.25 server module parameters to handle incoming calls for the PSI user program interface.
-It uses X.29 server module parameters to handle incoming calls for the PSI X.29 terminal interface.
-Section 2.9.2.1 describes the process of incoming call handling for nodes with a PSI capability.
+The RSX-11 PSI software uses X.25 server module parameters to handle incoming calls for the RSX-11 PSI user program interface.
+It uses X.29 server module parameters to handle incoming calls for the RSX-11 PSI X.29 terminal interface.
+Section 2.9.2.1 describes the process of incoming call handling for nodes with an RSX-11 PSI capability.